 Ready to discover the most beautiful waterfalls in Bali?
 Let’s begin!
-My advise is not to miss the first three waterfalls on the list because, in my opinion, they’re the most stunning waterfalls in Bali.
+My advise is not to miss the first three waterfalls on the list because, in my opinion, they’re the most stunning ones in Bali, Indonesia.

 1. Leke Leke, one of the waterfalls in Bali you don’t want to miss

 You may not have enough time to visit every waterfall on this list.
 If that is you case, you can’t remove from you itinerary is Leke Leke.
 This waterfall, located in the north of the island, is without a doubt, one of the most beautiful waterfalls in Bali.

 I was finally able to visit this waterfall on my third trip to Bali.
 Sometimes I like to leave pending sites in places that I know I will return to.
 It never ceases to amaze me!
 Of course, Leke Leke managed to do so!
 As soon as I saw the waterfall, I understood her well-deserved popularity.

 Leke Leke is located in the north-central area of Bali, very close to the road that leads to Munduk.
 It’s about an hour drive from Canggu and about 45 minutes from Ubud.
 You can rent a motorcycle and go on your own or take a grab/gojek.

 To get to the waterfall you have to hike for about 15 minutes.
 It is not a difficult hike.
 In fact, it is a walk that is quite enjoyable.
 There is a restaurant next to the entrance.
 Therefore, if you want to eat something before or after your visit, you can easily find a place to do so.
 Along the way there is also a coconut stand owned by a very nice man.

 Once you get to the bottom, you will find a beautiful scenery.
 The waterfall measures around 15 meters and is surrounded by rock walls full of vegetation.
 It is a real beauty.

 Entrance fee for Leke Leke: 50.000 IDR ($3.50)